sujalgm/jumbled_video_challenge/README.md

-***Jumbled Frames Reconstruction – TECDIA Internship Challenge***
+***Jumbled Frames Reconstruction — TECDIA Internship Challenge***

 This repository contains my solution for the Jumbled Frames Reconstruction Challenge conducted by TECDIA.
-The goal was to reconstruct a jumbled video (where all frames are out of order) into its original, correct sequence using computer vision and intelligent similarity-based analysis.
+The goal was to reconstruct a jumbled video (where all frames are shuffled) into its original, correct sequence using computer vision and similarity-based analysis.

-The entire implementation was built in Python using OpenCV, NumPy, and scikit-image.
+The implementation was built entirely in Python, leveraging OpenCV, NumPy, and scikit-image.

 **1. Project Overview**

-The objective was to design an algorithm that could automatically reorder shuffled video frames back into their natural sequence, producing a coherent reconstructed video.
+The task was to design an algorithm that automatically reorders shuffled video frames into their natural sequence, producing a coherent reconstructed video.

-As soon as I saw the problem, I knew I would use Python—it has been my primary language since my first year of engineering and offers strong support for image processing.
+As soon as I read the problem statement, I knew Python was the ideal language — it has been my primary tool since my first year of engineering and offers excellent support for image processing.
-A friend of mine had earlier worked on a computer-vision project using OpenCV, and that reminded me that cv2 would be ideal for handling image data and frame operations.
+A friend had previously worked on a computer-vision project using OpenCV, which reminded me that cv2 would be perfect for handling frames efficiently.

-The very first step I understood was that I needed to extract every frame from the given jumbled video before performing any reconstruction.
-Without this, no algorithmic ordering could be attempted.
+The first logical step was to extract all video frames before attempting any ordering algorithm.
+Without frames, reconstruction is impossible.

 **2. Step 1: Extracting Frames**

-The process began with a custom Python script named extract_frames.py.
-This script uses OpenCV to open the video file (jumbled_video.mp4) and save each frame sequentially as individual image files.
+The process begins with extract_frames.py, which uses OpenCV to open the input video and extract each frame as a .png image.

-Each frame is stored in a dedicated folder (frames/) as:
+Each frame is stored in a dedicated folder (frames/) like this:

 frames/
  ├── frame_000.png